 - Cave church of St. Archangel Michael in Radožda - Southwestern.
 This medieval cave church was built inside the cave and is adorned with frescoes.
 Most frescoes are made in the 14h century, one is older - from the 13th century.
 The older fresco - "Miracle of Hona" - shows innovative techniques for its time.

 - Church of St. John at Kaneo - Southwestern.
 Medieval church in a beautiful setting - in a hill above Lake Ohrid.
 Architecture of the church is influenced by Armenian architecture, it was built before 1447.

 - Gorno Nerezi St. Panteleimon church and mnastery - Skopje.
 Small church in Byzantine style, built in the 12th century and surrounded by old monastery buildings.
 Frescoes inside the church are outstanding examples of Comenian Age Byzantine art.
 Some art scientists consider that these paintings are early predecessors of Renaissance art.

 - Kurbinovo Church of St.George - Pelagonia.
 Small, very old church, most likely built in 1191 in Byzantine style.
-Church contains beautiful frescoes - some of the best examples of the Macedonian Renaissance - realistic style in art preceding the Italian Renaissance.
+Church contains beautiful frescoes which are some of the best examples of the Macedonian Renaissance - realistic style in art preceding the Italian Renaissance.